droglenc/IFAR/exercises/ALK_LORockBass.md

     1. What proportion of Rock Bass in the 210-mm TL category should be assigned age-5?
     1. How many of thirty Rock Bass in the 180-mm TL category should be assigned age-5?
-    1. Construct a plot of the \textbf{observed} age-length key.
+    1. Construct a plot of the **observed** age-length key.
 Are there any potential anomalies in the plot that would suggest that a smoothed age-length key could be appropriate?

-1. Construct a \textbf{smoothed} age-length key.
+1. Construct a **smoothed** age-length key.
 From these results answer the following questions.

     1. What proportion of Rock Bass in the 210-mm length category should be assigned age-5?
     1. How many of thirty Rock Bass in the 180-mm length category should be assigned age-5?